Skip to main content

 What it does

 Your parser has a choice: fail-fast (drop the report on the first schema violation) or fail-tolerant (extract what's parseable, skip the bad bits).
-PhishFence's parser is fail-tolerant by design — a partial report is more useful than no report.
+PhishFence's parser is fail-tolerant by design.
+A partial report is more useful than no report.

 How it works